School Context Statement

 The commitment of the Special Programs team is to ensure that students with disabilities gain the necessary knowledge, skills and attributes to achieve to their highest level of learning and participate successfully in our community.

-Intervention in the form of Quicksmart programs, Heather Harvey Reading Program which support literacy and numeracy, Reading Intervention (Reception to year 10) and 1:1 support in speech and curriculum areas provides students with every opportunity to reach their full potential.
+Intervention in the form of Quicksmart programs, Mini Lit and Pre Lit which support literacy and numeracy, Reading Intervention (Reception to year 10) and 1:1 support in speech and curriculum areas provides students with every opportunity to reach their full potential.

-Parents, staff and students are encouraged to contribute in the development of a negotiated education plan for those students who are verified with a specific disability, including physical and intellectual disabilities.
+Parents, staff and students are encouraged to contribute in the development of OPOC plan for those students who are verified with a specific disability, including physical and intellectual disabilities.

 Our team focuses on: